Abnormal Uterine Bleeding

 The pattern of abnormal uterine bleeding often suggests possible causes (eg, regular cycles with prolonged or excessive bleeding suggest structural abnormalities; irregular bleeding or amenorrhea is often due to ovulatory dysfunction) and helps guide the choice of laboratory or imaging tests.

-Coagulation disorders should be considered in adolescents who have anemia or require hospitalization for bleeding and in patients with a family history or other risk factors for coagulation disorders.
+Coagulation disorders should be considered in adolescents who have anemia or require hospitalization for bleeding and in patients with a family history or other risk factors for coagulation disorders or with a history or unexplained easy or severe bleeding or bruising (1, 2).

 Laboratory testing